rudyl313/factual-haskell-driver/README.md

 In this example replace mykey with your key and mysecret with your secret.
 Note that compiling the source code generates .o and .hi files in the source directories.

-# Notes

-## Writes

-Although there is code in the current version to support API writes, these features have not yet been implemented in the Factual API.
-Please refrain from attempting to use these features until they have been officially announced.

-## Crosswalk deprecation

-The Crosswalk API endpoint has been migrated into a regular read table.
-For more information see the [Factual V3 documentation](http://developer.factual.com/display/docs/Places+API+-+Crosswalk).